nealmcb/anonymize_cvr/specification.md

 ### Style Signature
 A style signature is created from:
-- First 3 characters of the PrecinctPortion field
 - For each vote column: "1" if the contest appears on the ballot (column is non-empty), "0" if empty

+Note: PrecinctPortion is not used in style identification.
+Styles are identified purely by the contest bitmap (which contests appear on the ballot).
+PrecinctPortion is blanked in the output to prevent revealing geographic information.

 ### Aggregation Algorithm
 1. Identify rare styles (those with < 10 ballots)
-2. If total ballots < 10 and cannot be combined with common styles, fail with error
-3. For rare styles:
-   - Prefer combining similar rare styles together
+2. Collect all rare ballots into a single aggregation
-   - If needed, combine rare styles with similar common styles
+3. If needed, borrow ballots from common styles to ensure:
-   - Prefer popular/common styles for combination
+   - At least 10 ballots total in the aggregation
-   - Ensure each aggregate group has >= 10 ballots
+   - At least 10 ballots per contest in the aggregation
+4. Check for unanimous/near-unanimous patterns (all but 2 votes for the same candidate)
+5. Add contrasting votes from common styles to break unanimous patterns
-4. Create aggregated rows by summing vote counts and anonymizing identifying fields
+6. Create aggregated rows by summing vote counts and anonymizing identifying fields
+7. Blank CountingGroup and PrecinctPortion in all output rows
+8. Preserve BallotType in non-aggregated rows (set to "AGGREGATED" in aggregated rows), with warning if it varies for same contest pattern

 ### Output Format
 - Headers preserved at top (version, contests, choices, headers)